Faculty Course Design and Development

 Register now for Learning for All.
 Once you have registered for the course, an instructional designer will contact you to let you know that you have been added to the Canvas course.

 The role of the Instructional Designer is to collaborate with faculty in all academic divisions in designing quality web-enhanced, hybrid and online courses.
 An Instructional Designer can discuss your course design needs.

 - Blended and Online Learning Course Designers

 - Canvas Video Tutorials

 - Canvas online chat: In Canvas, click on the "Help" icon to be connected to the Live Chat feature

 - Open Educational Resources (OERs)

-- Online Learning Consortium's surveys, journals and book series
+- Online Learning Consortium's journals and book series